amikos-tech/chroma-go/docs/docs/embeddings.md

 ## Nomic AI

-To use Mistral AI embeddings, you will need to create an [API Key](https://atlas.nomic.ai).
+To use Nomic AI embeddings, you will need to create an [API Key](https://atlas.nomic.ai).

 Supported models - https://docs.nomic.ai/atlas/models/text-embedding